Worship

 2024-2025 PW/Horizon’s Bible Study

-The Women’s Bible Study Group’s next meeting is Wednesday, November 6, 2024.
-We will be meeting in the narthex at noon and will be working on Lesson 3.
+The Women’s Bible Study Group’s next meeting is Wednesday, January 8th, to work on lesson 5.
+We meet in the narthex at noon.

 Please contact, Mary Ellen Absetz at meabsetz@verizon.net or phone at (703) 789-6691 and leave a message, I’ll return your call.